 The fabrication of wire forms can be completed using a wide variety of metals that include aluminum, copper, steel, brass, stainless steel grades 304, 316, and 434, and various types of alloys.

 Stainless steel grade 304 has high resistance to corrosion with a tensile strength of 621 MPa and can be used in conditions with mild corrosive elements or where handling of heavy loads is required.
-The quality of grade 304 makes it durable and long lasting.
-It can be used in conditions that have temperatures that exceed 1500o F but less than 2500o F.
+The quality of grade 304 makes it durable and long-lasting.
+It can be used in conditions that have temperatures that exceed 1500° F (815.5° C) less than 2500° F (1371 ° C).
+It may be important for some applications that none of the 300 grade stainless steels are magnetic.

-Grade 316 stainless steel has higher resistance to corrosion and can withstand the effects of chlorides.
-It has a tensile strength of 579 MPa and can handle extreme heavy loads.
-Grade 316 can be used in environments with temperatures that do not exceed 1400o F. Its ability to withstand caustic or highly corrosive environments has made it extremely useful.
+Grade 316 stainless steel is more resistant to corrosion and can withstand the effects of chlorides.
+It has a tensile strength of 579 MPa and can handle extremely heavy loads.
+Grade 316 can be used in environments with temperatures that do not exceed 1400° F (760 ° C).
+Its ability to withstand caustic or highly corrosive environments has made it extremely useful.

 Stainless steel grade 434 is a ferritic alloy that is resistant to pitting and does not have any nickel content, which makes it less expensive.
-A restriction on stainless steel grade 434 are the temperatures at which it can be used, less than 1500o F, limiting its use for heat treatment applications.
+A restriction on stainless steel grade 434 is the temperatures at which it can be used, less than 1500° F (815.5° C), limiting its use for heat treatment applications.
 It is highly resistant to oxidation, corrosion, and pitting and is very useful in the production of industrial baskets.

 Brass is an alloy composed of 67% copper and 33% zinc with the characteristics of copper including its electrical and heat conductivity as well as its malleability.
 Since it is stronger than copper, it is used in a wider variety of applications, which include wire forming.
 Some forms of brass have antimony, arsenic, iron, and tin, which are added to improve its mechanical and physical properties, such as hardness, formability, strength or appearance.

-Copper (Cu) is a soft, malleable, and ductile metal that has high electrical and heat conductivity with a reddish orange tint.
-Its ability to be easily shaped and formed makes it ideal metal for wire forming.
+Copper (Cu) is a soft, malleable, and ductile metal that has high electrical and heat conductivity with a reddish-orange tint.
+It has high electrical and heat conductivity, and its ability to be easily shaped and formed makes it an ideal metal for wire forming.
 Copper is resistant to rust and corrosion with a surface that forms a green layer when exposed to the atmosphere over a long period of time.

 Aluminum (Al) is a soft, non-magnetic, ductile metal and is the third most abundant metal on Earth.
 It is processed from bauxite and is found combined with over 270 other minerals.
 The main attributes of aluminum are its low density and corrosion resistance.
 To be used in the manufacture of wire forms, it has to be alloyed with other metals since in its natural processed state it is subject to deformation.
 The main alloying metals are copper, zinc, magnesium, manganese, and silicon.